MicrosoftDocs/sql-docs/docs/relational-databases/indexes/reorganize-and-rebuild-indexes.md

 ---
-title: "Detecting and resolving fragmented indexes | Microsoft Docs" description:: This article describes how index fragmentation occurs, detect how much fragmentation exists, and determine to best option to resolve index fragmentation using T-SQL and SQL Server Management Studio. ms.custom: "" ms.date: "03/10/2020" ms.prod: sql
+title: "Detecting and resolving fragmented indexes | Microsoft Docs"
+description: This article describes how index fragmentation occurs, detect how much fragmentation exists, and determine to best option to resolve index fragmentation using T-SQL and SQL Server Management Studio. ms.custom: "" ms.date: "03/10/2020" ms.prod: sql